2025 Public Health Law Conference Sessions

 Fighting the Anti-Anti-Racism Movement through Theory, Practice, and Litigation

 This session examines the anti-anti-racism movement and its public health impacts.
 It assesses legal and narrative trends focusing on where we are, where we were, and what has changed.
 Turning to practice, participants will learn about real-world health impacts, including pivots to nonetheless meet the needs of people of color.
-Participants will also learn about what is being done on the litigation front to challenge the sweeping measures to eradicate anti-racist public health efforts.
+Participants will also learn about how the law can act as both a barrier and be used as a supportive tool to challenge the sweeping measures to eradicate anti-racist public health efforts.

-• April Shaw, Ph.D., J.D., Deputy Director, Health Equity, Network for Public Health Law
+• April Shaw, Ph.D., J.D., Acting Director, Health Equity, Network for Public Health Law

 Meeting The Moment: Addressing Structural Barriers to Sexual and Reproductive Health Care Access and Equity